Everytime: Development and release

 On March 9, 2004, the treatment of the music video for "Everytime" was released online.
-It features Spears as a star hounded by photographers, who eventually kills herself by taking prescription drugs and drowning in a bathtub.
-The suicide scene was perceived to be Spears's response to the rumors that suggested she suffered from a mental disorder.
-After news of the concept broke, it was criticized by a number of organizations in the United Kingdom and the United States.
+It featured Spears as a star hounded by photographers, who eventually kills herself by taking prescription drugs and drowning in a bathtub.
+The suicide scene was perceived to be Spears's response to rumors that suggested she suffered from a mental disorder.
+After news of the concept broke, it was criticized by a number of organizations in the United States and the United Kingdom.
 MTV News' "You Tell Us" received numerous letters from upset viewers, who criticized Spears, saying they perceived the ending as a glamorization of suicide.
-On March 12, 2004, Spears announced through Jive Records that she had removed the concept, "due to the potential for a fictional accidental occurrence to be misinterpreted as a suicide".
+On March 12, 2004, Spears announced through her label that she had removed the concept, "due to the potential for a fictional accidental occurrence to be misinterpreted as a suicide".
 She also clarified it was not her intent to present suicide in any sort of positive light.

-The video was directed by David LaChapelle and shot on March 13 and 14, 2004, in Los Angeles.
-The lighting was described as "saturated, but low and naturalistic" to give the video a cinematic feel, referencing the 1995 film Leaving Las Vegas.
-It premiered on TRL on April 12, 2004.
+The video was directed by David LaChapelle and shot on March 13–14, 2004, in Los Angeles.
+The lighting was described as "saturated, but low and naturalistic" to give the video a cinematic feel, referencing the film Leaving Las Vegas (1995).
+It premiered on Total Request Live on April 12, 2004.
 Spears called the show and explained the video explored reincarnation.
 She added, "It's more like a movie.
 It's different than anything I've ever done.
 It's dark, and it shows me in a different light.
 Of course, I'm going to go back and do dance videos, but I wanted to be inspired and challenged."
 The video was released through a DVD single in the United Kingdom.
 An alternate version of the video which only features Spears singing in the white hallway scenes was released on the 2004 DVD Greatest Hits: My Prerogative.